-- Name change.
-Write to the IRS office where you filed your return without payment to notify the IRS of any name change.
+• Name change.
+Write to the IRS office using the "Form 944-SS without payment" address under Where Should You File? to notify the IRS of any name change.
 Get Pub.
-1635, Understanding Your EIN Employer Identification Number, to see if you need to also apply for a new EIN. - Address change.
+1635, Understanding Your EIN, Employer Identification Number, to see if you need to also apply for a new EIN.

+• Address change.
 Complete and mail Form 8822, Change of Address, for any address change.
 Beginning in 2012, employers must use new Form 8822-B, Change of Address-Business, for any address change.

-Completing and Filing Form 944
+Completing and Filing Form 944-SS

-Make entries on Form 944 as follows to enable accurate processing.
+Make entries on Form 944-SS as follows to enable accurate processing.

-- Use 12-point Courier font (if possible) for all entries if you are using a typewriter or computer to complete Form 944. - Do not enter dollar signs and decimal points.
+• Use 12-point Courier font (if possible) for all entries if you are using a typewriter or computer to complete Form 944-SS.

+• Do not enter dollar signs and decimal points.
 Commas are optional.
-Report dollars to the left of the preprinted decimal point and cents to the right of it. - Leave blank any data field with a value of zero (except lines 1 and 7). - Enter negative amounts using a minus sign (if possible).
-Otherwise, use parentheses. - Enter your name and EIN on all pages and attachments.
-Filers using the IRS-preaddressed Form 944 do not have to enter their name and EIN on page 2.
+Report dollars to the left of the preprinted decimal point and cents to the right of it.

+• Leave blank any data field with a value of zero (except line 7).

+• Enter negative amounts using a minus sign (if possible).
+Otherwise, use parentheses.

+• Enter your name and EIN on all pages and attachments.
+Filers using the IRS-preaddressed Form 944-SS are not required to enter their name and EIN on page 2.
-Other Forms You Must Use

-To notify employees about the earned income credit (EIC), you must give the employees one of the following:

-- The IRS Form W-2, Wage and Tax Statement, which has the required information about the EIC on the back of Copy - A substitute Form W-2 with the same EIC information on the back of the employee's copy that is on the back of Copy B of the IRS Form W-2. - Notice 797, Possible Federal Tax Refund Due to the Earned Income Credit (EIC). - Your written statement with the same wording as Notice 797.

-For more information, see section 10 of Pub.
-15 (Circular E) and Pub 596, Earned Income Credit.

-Reconciling Form 944 and Form W-3
+Reconciling Forms 944-SS and Form W-3SS

-The IRS matches amounts reported on your Form 944 with Form W-2 amounts totaled on your Form W-3, Transmittal of Wage and Tax Statements.
-If the amounts do not agree, the IRS may contact you.
-The following amounts are reconciled.
+The IRS matches amounts reported on your Form 944-SS with Form W-2AS, W-2GU, W-2CM, or W-2VI amounts totaled on your Form W-3SS, Transmittal of Wage and Tax Statements.
+If the amounts do not agree, the IRS or Social Security Administration (SSA) may contact you.
+The reconciled amounts are for all the following items.

-- Federal income tax withholding.

-- · Social security wages.
+- Social security wages.

 - Social security tips.

-- Medicare wages and tips.
+- · Medicare wages and tips.